 “The presence of toxic chemicals (pollutants or contaminants) in soil, in high enough concentrations to pose a risk to human health and/or the ecosystem.
 In the case of contaminants which occur naturally in soil, even when their levels are not high enough to pose a risk, soil pollution is still said to occur if the levels of the contaminants in soil exceed the levels that should naturally be present.”

 The main reason why the soil becomes contaminated is the presence of man-made waste.
 The waste produced by nature itself, such as dead plants, carcasses of animals, and rotten fruits and vegetables, only adds to the fertility of the soil.
-However, our waste products are full of chemicals that are not originally found in nature and lead to soil pollution.
+However, our waste products are full of chemicals not originally found in nature leading to soil pollution.

 Main Causes of Soil Pollution

-Soil pollution is a complex phenomenon, and it can be triggered by a variety of things and activities, from the littering of cigarette butts to excess use of chemical fertilizers.
+Soil pollution is a complex phenomenon, and it can be triggered by various things and activities, from littering cigarette butts to excess use of chemical fertilizers.
 Every cause is linked with another.
 It is quite difficult to pinpoint one particular cause.
 However, the leading causes are listed below.

 1. Industrial Activity

-Industrial activity has been the biggest contributor to the problem in the last century, especially since the amount of mining and manufacturing has increased.
+Industrial activity has been the biggest contributor to the problem in the last century, especially since mining and manufacturing have increased.
 Most industries are dependent on extracting minerals from the earth.

-Whether it is iron ore or coal, the by-products are contaminated, and they are not disposed of in a manner that can be considered safe.
-As a result, the industrial waste lingers on the soil surface for a long time and makes it unsuitable for use.
+Whether it is iron ore or coal, the by-products are contaminated and not disposed off in a manner that can be considered safe.
+As a result, industrial waste lingers on the soil surface for a long time, making it unsuitable for use.

 2. Agricultural Activities

 The utilization of chemicals has gone up tremendously since technology has provided us with modern pesticides and fertilizers.
-They are full of chemicals that are not produced in nature and cannot be broken down by it.
-As a result, they seep into the ground after they mix with water and slowly reduce the fertility of the soil.
+They are full of chemicals not produced in nature and cannot be broken down.
+As a result, they seep into the ground after mixing with water and slowly reduce the soil fertility.

 Other chemicals damage the composition of the soil and make it more erodible by water and air.
 Plants absorb many of these pesticides, and when they decompose, they cause soil pollution since they become a part of the land.